Last Updated on May 2, 2022 by Rei Garnet

 This, in turn, would repel any wild rabbits.
 Wild rabbits would usually avoid areas where potential predators would live.

 Plant some rabbit repellant plants.

-You can also plant flowers and vegetables that have a strong smell like garlic, onion, marigolds, and lavender to keep rabbits off your lawn.
-Rabbits have sensitive noses and would never live in an area where their nose would be constantly irritated.
+You can also plant flowers and vegetables that have a strong smell, like garlic, onions, marigolds, and lavender, to keep rabbits off your lawn.
+Rabbits have sensitive noses and would never live in an area where their noses would be constantly irritated.

 Use mock animal statues to scare off rabbits.

 Using mock animal statues could also work to scare off wild rabbits.
-This works because rabbits have great eyesights, they could spot a potential predator from far away.
+This works because rabbits have great eyesight and can spot a potential predator from far away.